 Okay, readers!
 We are going to get down and dirty with this year’s hottest gadget for kids.
 If you have read my posts over the years, you are well aware of my contempt for technical devices, especially the iPad (and that one device-free summer), but the fact is we live in a technical world and, quite simply, fancy phones and devices are here to stay.
-The first time my son slept over at a friends house was the first time I wished I could check in with him directly to make sure he was comfortable and things were good.
+The first time my son slept over at a friend’s house was the first time I wished I could check in with him directly to make sure he was comfortable and things were good.
 I did not have that option, so I terrorized his friend’s mom instead.
-Coincidentally, my kids birthday was coming up and I had finally done some research on this incredible product called the Gizmo watch.
-I decided to pull the trigger and gift them each with one.
+Coincidentally, my kids’ birthday was coming up so I did some research on this incredible product called the Gizmo watch and I pulled the trigger and gifted them each with one.

 What is the Gizmo Gadget?

 - The Gizmo Gadget is a wearable device.
 It allows your child two-way calling with up to ten contacts.
 The only calls they can make or receive are to and from the contacts you load to your child’s device.

 - The gadget has texting capabilities.
 There are 9 pre-loaded text messages (i.e. “I love you”, “get your ass home”, “yes”, “you got it dude”) The only people who can text your child are those that are set-up as caregivers (the phone allows up to nine contacts) and also have the Gizmo Hub app on their phone (I will get to that later).

 - The gadget is armed with GPS capabilities!
 You can see where your most prized possessions are at all times.

 - There is a fitness tracker and you can send reminders.

 Verizon or Amazon